suman08101989/iNeuron-internship-HR-Analytics--Absenteeism-/README.md

 ![Sheet 6](https://user-images.githubusercontent.com/62763142/167666393-d54c809b-37f8-4d62-ad8d-6b9da1124ba9.png)
 ![Sheet 7](https://user-images.githubusercontent.com/62763142/167666432-2c9291a1-3e86-4b73-be71-ebf9ca34a0af.png)
 ![Sheet 8](https://user-images.githubusercontent.com/62763142/167666465-040ae398-08f3-4e75-a67c-90d0de9d58a0.png)

-This repository represents "HR Analytics - Absenteeism".
+# This repository represents "HR Analytics - Absenteeism".

 With the help of this project we can analyze the absence report of the orgnization and can find the reason befind the absence.

-⏳ Dataset
+# ⏳ Dataset

-Download the dataset for custom training https://drive.google.com/drive/folders/1HRRC23RoCI0MwhV3P_cUz47TNOg4R-_2 🛠️ Requirements
+Download the dataset from the below link https://drive.google.com/drive/folders/1HRRC23RoCI0MwhV3P_cUz47TNOg4R-_2

+# 🛠️ Requirements

 Tableau

-Contributors
+# Contributors

 Suman Das